olivier-carrere/techwriterblog/src/content/blog/ai-translation-legacy-technical-docs.md

 --- a/communication-technique.md
 +++ b/communication-technique.md
 @@ -1,31 +1,30 @@
-+The goal of **technical communication** is to turn prospects into satisfied +customers.
-The **technical writer** provides the market with the information it +needs to select, evaluate and use a high-tech solution.
-Within the company, they +are the interface between the R&D and marketing departments.
-Externally, they +create dialogue between the company and its various audiences.
++The goal of **technical communication** is to convert prospects into satisfied customers.
+The **technical writer** provides the market with +the information needed to select, evaluate, and use a high-tech +solution.
+Within the company, they serve as the interface between the +R&D and marketing departments.
+Externally, they facilitate dialogue +between the company and its various audiences.
---The goal of **technical communication** is to turn prospects into satisfied -customers.
-The **technical writer** provides the market with the information it -needs to select, evaluate and use a high-tech solution.
-Within the company, they -are the interface between the R&D and marketing departments.
-Externally, they -create dialogue between the company and its various audiences.
+-The goal of **technical communication** is to turn prospects into satisfied customers.
+The **technical writer** provides the market with -the information it needs to select, evaluate and use a high-tech -solution.
+Within the company, they are the interface between the R&D -and marketing departments.
+Externally, they create dialogue between -the company and its various audiences.
 (1/1) Indexer cette section [y,n,q,a,d,s,e,p,?] ?
 ```